jeremytammik/tbc/a/1803_da_webinar_ri_stack.md

   https://forums.autodesk.com/t5/revit-api-forum/collection-of-elements-created-using-elementworksetfilter-giving/m-p/9164018
   This misunderstanding caused a similar problem in another recent case...

-The ultimatively painless introduction to the Forge Design Automation API, a solution for creating two stacked ribbon items, reinitialising filtered element collectors and picking a face in a linked file using the #RevitAPI #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon http://bit.ly/pickfaceinlink
+Painless introduction to Forge Design Automation API, creating two stacked ribbon items, reinitialising filtered element collectors and picking a face in a linked file using the #RevitAPI #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon http://bit.ly/pickfaceinlink

 The ultimatively painless introduction to the Forge Design Automation API, a solution for creating two stacked ribbon items, reinitialising filtered element collectors and picking a face in a linked file
 &ndash; Forge Design Automation API webinars